South Africa (The Goodies): Plot

 The Goodies are hired by a maniacally racist South African tourist agent to make an advertisement encouraging Britons to come to South Africa.
-However, the tourist agent is unhappy with what they have done, since they showed black people in South Africa having a good time.
+While the campaign is successful, the tourist agent is unhappy with what they have done, since they showed black people in South Africa having a good time.
 Tim points out that South Africa has many black people, but the tourist agent retorts that they are not having a good time.
 The enraged agent forces the Goodies to emigrate to South Africa.

-The influx of tourist boats the Goodies' advertisement brings allows the black people an opportunity to get away from South Africa, leading to apartheid segregation disintegrating.
-To keep the economy going, apartheid is replaced by the new segregation of apartheight (apart-height).
-Tim and Graeme are tall enough not to be affected — but Bill is not quite tall enough.
-Bill, and the South African jockeys, are now treated as the second class citizens of South Africa, and are put under curfew.
+The influx of tourist boats the Goodies' advertisement brings allows the African population an opportunity to escape the country, leading to apartheid segregation disintegrating.
+To keep the economy going, apartheid is replaced by apartheight (apart-height), where tall people would dominate South African society.
+Bill, alongside the South African jockeys, turn out to be too short, and are now treated as the second class citizens of South Africa, and are put under curfew.
 Bill is also forced to work for Tim and Graeme, who both take full advantage of Bill's newly disadvantaged position and treat him like a slave.
 Bill takes charge of the situation, and he and the jockeys rebel and eventually win out against their 'masters'.

-The Goodies return to the UK, however since they have been gone the society appears to have changed to a reverse form of apartheid, with the Goodies being given bags to carry by black people and the queen appearing to be black.
-The Goodies shrug at this and begin putting on blackface.
+The Goodies return to the UK, where a group of black people approach them as though they were porters and hand them their bags to carry.
+They spot Queen Elizabeth II’s limousine where the hand of a black woman waves at them.
+Finally, they witness a television broadcast of a black man identified as Enoch Powell calling to “keep Britain black”.
+Realizing that the country had fallen into a reverse-apartheid system, the Goodies shrug at this and begin putting on blackface.